How to change process priority using Linux Nice and Renice

 The process scheduling priority range is from -20 to 19.
 We call this a nice value.

-Nice value of -20 represents the highest priority, and a nice value of 19 represents the least priority for a process.
+A nice value of -20 represents the highest priority, and a nice value of 19 represents the least priority for a process.

 Follow the below process to increase the priority of any process: